Infineon/cli-optiga-trust-x/README.md

 ## About

-    This is a command line tools tools and OpenSSL Engine for OPTIGA Trust X on Linux platform.
+    This is a command line tools tools and OpenSSL Engine for OPTIGA™ Trust X on Linux platform.

 ## Prerequisites